pcabrales/AI-Medical-Imaging-Guide/README.md

 - [Deep Medicine (2019)](https://drerictopol.com/portfolio/deep-medicine/) by Eric Topol is a fantastic, accessible introduction.
 - [Understanding Deep Learning (2023)](https://udlbook.github.io/udlbook/) by Simon Prince is the best and most comprehensive technical reference for artificial intelligence that I have found.
 - [Deep Learning for Biology (2025)](https://www.amazon.co.uk/dp/1098168038) by Charles Ravarani and Natasha Latysheva, with several chapters on medical applications.
 It has an accompanying [repo](https://github.com/deep-learning-for-biology/notebooks) with notebook examples.
+- [Probabilistic Artificial Intelligence (2025)](https://arxiv.org/pdf/2512.01241) by Andreas Krause and Jonas Hübotter, focuses on approximate inference and uncertainty quantification, crucial for medical applications.

 ## Hands-on Learning
 I feel like trying out some of these models is the best way to learn, so I recommend: